barmkin/design-patterns/behavioral/observerPattern/README.md

 - [Folder Path](./src/main/java/it/gb/weatherStation/)

 A simple weather station with temperature and humidity and 2 type of observers.
+Implementing the Observer Pattern to make the Weather Station and display components interact accordingly.